Diarrhea in dogs: causes, symptoms and treatment options

 3. Optional ingredients:

-For extra nutrients and flavor, you can add 1 teaspoon of unsweetened applesauce or some low-fat cottage cheese and mix well.
+For added nutrients and flavor, you can add 1 teaspoon of unsweetened applesauce or some low-fat cottage cheese and mix well.

 4. Serve: